 Convertible Debt due 2018: In 1998, we issued convertible subordinated debentures for net proceeds of \$575.
 The original scheduled amount due at maturity in April 2018 was \$1,012 which corresponded to an effective interest rate of 3.625 percent per annum, including 1.003 percent payable in cash semiannually beginning in October 1998.
-These debentures are convertible at any time at the option of the holder into 7.808 shares of our common stock per 1,000 dollars principal amount at maturity of the debenture, at the option of the holder, on April 21, 2003, for a price of 649 dollars per 1,000 dollars principal amount at maturity of the settle the obligation in cash, shares of common stock, or any combination thereof.
+These debentures are convertible at any time at the option of the holder into 7.808 shares of our common stock per 1,000 dollars principal amount at maturity of the debentures.
+This debt contains a put option which requires us to purchase any debenture, at the option of the holder, on April 21, 2003, for a price of 649 dollars per 1,000 dollars principal amount at maturity of the debentures.
+We may elect to settle the obligation in cash, shares of common stock, or any combination thereof.
 During 2002, we retired \$32 of this convertible debt through the exchange of approximately 4 million shares of common stock valued at \$31.
-During 2001, we retired \$58 of this convertible debt through the exchange of approximately 4 million shares of cummon stock valued at \$49.
+During 2001, we retired \$58 of this convertible debt through the exchange of approximately 6 million shares of common stock valued at \$49.
 As a result of these retirements, the amount due at December 31, 2002 is \$556 and is projected to accrete to \$863 upon maturity in April 2018.

 Debt-for-Equity Exchanges: During 2002, we exchanged an aggregate of \$52 of debt through the exchange of 6.4 million shares of common stock valued at \$51 using the fair market value at the date of exchange.
 A gain of \$1 was recorded in connection with these transactions.
 During 2001, we retired \$374 of long-term debt through the exchange of 41 million shares of common stock valued at \$311.
 A gain of \$63 was recorded in connection with these transactions.
 The gains were recorded in Other expenses, net in our Consolidated Statements of Income.
 The shares were valued using the daily volume-weighted average price of our common stock over a specified number of days prior to the exchange, based on contractual terms.

 Lines of Credit: As of December 31, 2001, we had \$7 billion of loans outstanding under a fully-drawn revolving credit agreement (Old Revolver) due October 22, 2002, which we entered into in 1997 with a group of lenders.